-Pursuant to 28 U.S.C. § 157(e), with the consent of the parties, a District Judge may designate a Bankruptcy Judge to conduct a jury trial.
+Pursuant to 28 U.S.C. § 157(e), with the consent of the parties, a District Judgedistrict judge may designate a Bankruptey Judgebankruptcy judge to conduct a jury trial.

-Rule 407.
-Removal
+RULE 407.
+REMOVAL

-Removals under 28 U.S.C. $\S$ 1452 or $\S$ 1441 in cases related to bankruptcy cases should be filed with the Bankruptcy Clerk.
+Removals under 28 U.S.C. § 1452 or § 1441 in cases related to bankruptcy cases should be filed with the Bankruptcy Clerk.